A Complete Mathematical Model For Trichoderma Fungi Kinetics: Equilibrium points and asymptotic behaviour

-We prove, by the same argument as before, that the solution $S(t)$ of \eqref{S} cannot cross the plane $S = 0$, nor reach 0 in finite time.
-By the comparison theorem \cite{LAKSH 1969}, since $s(t) \geq S(t)$, for all $ t >0$, $s(t)$ is also non-negative for all $t >0$, and cannot reach 0 in finite time, whatever $(X_0,B_0,s_0,P_0)$ in $\r_{+}^{3}$. \item[4/] By {\bf Hypothesis 1}, {\bf Hypothesis 2} and the positivity of $B(\cdot)$, all the coefficients of the last equation of \eqref{model s1} are non-negative.
-We deduce that $\di\frac{dP}{dt} $ is non-negative and so $P(t)$ is increasing.
-Therefore according to the fact that $P(0)$ is in $\r_+$, $P(t)$ is also non-negative for all $t >0$. \end{enumerate} \end{proof}
+$s(t)$ is also non-negative for all $t >0$, and cannot reach 0 in finite time, whatever $(X_0,B_0,s_0,P_0)$ in $\r_{+}^{3}$. \item[4/] By {\bf Hypothesis 1}, {\bf Hypothesis 2} and the positivity of $B(\cdot)$, all the coefficients of the last equation of Eq. \eqref{model s1} are non-negative.
+We deduce that $\di\frac{dP}{dt} $ is non-negative and therefore $P(t)$ is increasing.
+Therefore, based on the fact that $P(0)$ is in $\r_+$, $P(t)$ is also non-negative for all $t >0$. \end{enumerate} \end{proof}}

 An equilibrium point of the non-linear system \eqref{model s1}, $E = (X^*, B^*, s^*,P^*)$, is a solution of the system